pengtang/rosaria_client/README.md

 Beta V1.1 (Mar.
 28)
 Fix the bug sometimes the robot does not stop
 Add feature of Stopping the robot first, and then do its functionality

+Beta V1.2 (Apr.
+5)
+Add print_state function(could print part of the info right now, need to be enhanced).